Mortal/rtmpdump-lifesize/README.md

 Then, you need to install the Python 3 `requests` module and simply run the Python 3 script with the URL of the video you wish to download.

+The script is depended on some GNU tools that you will have to install before running the script.
+These can be installed in the following way:
+`sudo apt install libgnutls28-dev`

 ```